-The Cryptoflex module performs the required set of self-tests at power-up time.
-When the Cryptoflex card is inserted into a CAD, once power is applied to the card (contact) interface, a "Reset" signal is sent from the CAD to the module.
+The Cryptoflex 32K e-Gate module performs the required set of self-tests at power-up time and reset, both in ISO and USB mode.
+When the Cryptoflex 32K e-Gate card is inserted into a CAD, once power is applied to the card (contact) interface, a "Reset" signal is sent from the CAD to the module.
 A series of GO/NO-GO tests are then performed by the card before it responds (as specified by ISO/IEC 7816) with an Answer To Reset (ATR) packet of information.
 These tests include:

-EEPROM soft-mask CRC test RAM cleared at Reset Algorithm (known answer) tests for:
+EEPROM soft-mask CRC test

+Algorithm (known answer) tests for: